 4Sight is our proprietary lidar intelligent sensing platform.
 This intelligence is enabled by our patented bistatic architecture, which keeps the transmit and receive channels separate, allowing 4Sight to optimize for both.
-As each laser pulse is transmitted, the receiver is told where and when to look for its return - enabling deterministic artificial intelligence to be introduced into the sensing process at the point the laser pulse is received.
+As each laser pulse is transmitted, the receiver is told where and when to look for its return.
 Ultimately, this establishes the 4Sight platform as active - allowing it to focus on what matters most in a vehicle's surroundings.